thegridelectric/gridworks/docs/index.rst

 - Watch the beginning of the GridWorks story in `this 5 minute video <https://www.youtube.com/watch?v=5QFNQcp2Yzs>`_
 - Try some `Hello World <hello-gridworks.html>`_ examples
-- Walk through this `10 MW simulation <story.html>`_ of how GridWorks, if deployed in new heating systems, could cut home heating costs in half while reducing or eliminating the curtailing (i.e. turning off and wasting) of wind power
+- Read the `Millinocket Story <millinocket-story.html>`_ to learn how Transactive Devices could cut home heating costs in half while reducing or eliminating the curtailing (i.e. turning off and wasting) of wind power
-- Learn the ropes of `GridWorks Communications <api-sdk-abi.html>`_
+- Go through the partner `Millinocket Tutorial <millinocket-tutorial.html>`_.

 Algorand Blockchain Mechanics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^